Baba Kharak Singh

-Baba Kharak Singh (6 June 1867 — 6 October 1963) was an Indian playwright born at Sialkot in British India.
+Baba Kharak Singh (6 June 1867 — 6 October 1963) was a Sikh playwright born at Sialkot in British India.
 He was involved in the Indian independence movement and was president of the Central Sikh League.
 He was also one of the founders of the Shiromani Gurdwara Parbandhak Committee.

 He was a Sikh political leader and virtually the first president of the Shiromani Gurdwara Parbandhak Committee.
 He was among the first batch of students who graduated (1889) from Punjab University, Lahore.
 His father, Rai Bahadur Sardar Hari Singh, was a wealthy contractor and industrialist.
 Today, a prominent road, which is a radial road of Connaught Place, New Delhi towards Gurdwara Bangla Sahib, is named Baba Kharak Singh Marg, after him.

 Early life

 Kharak Singh was born in a Sikh Ahluwalia family, having passed his matriculation examination from Mission High School and intermediate from Murray College, both at Sialkot, after graduating in 1889 from University of the Punjab (Lahore), of which he was part of the first batch of the then newly established university, he joined the Law College at Allahabad, but the death of his father and elder brother in quick succession, interrupted his studies as he had to return to Sialkot to manage the family property.

 He started his public life in 1912 as chairman of the reception committee of the 5th session of the Sikh Educational Conference held at Sialkot.

 Three years later in 1915, as president of the 8th session of the Conference held at Tarn Taran, he surprised everyone by walking to the site of the conference, breaking the stately custom of arriving in a carriage pulled by six horses.
 He also refused permission for a proposed resolution to be moved at the conference wishing victory to the British in World War I.

 The Jallianwala Bagh massacre of 1919 galvanised Kharak Singh as the virtual core of Sikh politics.